Camper Sewer Hose Guide: All You Need To Know About Sewage Hoses

 Valterra 5" Straight Clearview Adapter

-This 5-inch straight Clearview RV sewer hose coupler by Valterra mounts to the end of your RVs waste drain tube.
+This 5-inch straight Clearview RV sewer hose coupler by Valterra mounts to the end of your waste drain tube.
 Your drain hose then attaches to the other end.
 The clear section allows you to view the contents of your black and gray tank as they drain.

 Valterra 45 Degree Clearview Adapter

-This 45 degree Clearview RV sewer fitting by Valterra mounts to the end of your RVs waste drain tube.
+This 45 degree Clearview RV sewer fitting by Valterra mounts to the end of your waste drain tube.
 Your drain hose then attaches to the other end.
 The clear section allows you to view the contents of your black and gray tank as they drain.

 Valterra 90 Degree Clearview Adapter

-This 90-degree Clearview RV sewer pipe fitting by Valterra mounts to the end of your RVs waste drain tube.
+This 90-degree Clearview RV sewer pipe fitting by Valterra mounts to the end of your waste drain tube.
 Your dump hose then attaches to the other end.
 The clear section allows you to view the contents of your black and gray tank as they drain.
 Caution with this one- it can disallow proper connection if the ground is too close to the RV.

-Flushing Hose: This is a hose you use EXCLUSIVELY for sewer purposes.
+This is a hose you use EXCLUSIVELY for sewer purposes.

 It can be a garden hose.
+Or, any hose.

-Whether it's to rinse out the sewage hose when you're finished or to back-flush your tank, you need a hose.
+Regardless, whether it's to rinse out the sewage hose when you're finished or to back-flush your tank, you need a hose.

 Just don't ever use this hose for anything else.
+(Otherwise, EEWWWW!)

 If you choose not to have a hose, have a gallon of water handy in case the dump station doesn't have any water and neither does your holding tank.